SidewayOutput/Basic-Manim/README.md

 9. ... others when necessary

 #### Using Basic-Manim Under enviroment 'manim'
-1. change directory to the working directory with 'Basic-Manim' files
+1. Change directory to the working directory containing the unzipped 'Basic-Manim' files
-2. run `python -m manim tutorial\basicmanim\basicmanim_transform_001a.py -pl`
+2. Run `python -m manim tutorial\basicmanim\basicmanim_transform_001a.py -pl` to verify the installation

 ## License